telavivmakers/TAMI_Asset_Index/README.md

 - We'll need to label all the spaces (for example all the shelving will need some sticker labels with codes written on them identifying the slot location.)

 - I'll use Redis for the DB, simply because I like it.
+Should be fast, but will also save to disk.

 - NodeJS server and ReactJS webclient connected with Primus for Websockets.
 This may seem like overkill but will allow realtime change viewing by any connected client.